awsdocs/aws-xray-developer-guide/doc-source/security_iam_service-with-iam.md

 ## User permissions for encryption<a name="xray-permissions-encryption"></a>

 X\-Ray encrypts all trace data and by default, and you can [configure it to use a key that you manage](xray-console-encryption.md)\.
-If you choose a AWS Key Management Service customer managed customer master key \(CMK\), you need to ensure that the key's access policy lets you grant permission to X\-Ray to use it to encrypt\.
+If you choose a AWS Key Management Service customer managed key, you need to ensure that the key's access policy lets you grant permission to X\-Ray to use it to encrypt\.
 Other users in your account also need access to the key to view encrypted trace data in the X\-Ray console\.

-For a customer managed CMK, configure your key with an access policy that allows the following actions:
+For a customer managed key, configure your key with an access policy that allows the following actions:
 + User who configures the key in X\-Ray has permission to call `kms:CreateGrant` and `kms:DescribeKey`\.
 + Users who can access encrypted trace data have permission to call `kms:Decrypt`\.